siepet/LogReaderBundle/README.md

 ```

-Where the `log_folder` is full path to directory with logs and `log_file` is log file being shown.

-Due to problems with autoloading, you might have to add to `vendor/composer/autoload_namespaces.php` following line:
+Due to problems with autoloading, you might have to add, if not done automatically, to `vendor/composer/autoload_namespaces.php` following line:
 ```php
 'Symfony\\Bundle\\LogReaderBundle' => array($vendorDir . '/symfony/logreader-bundle'),
 ```